delrey1/jmx-validator/README.md

     changes:
       - "**/*.jmx"
   allow_failure: true
+  variables:
+    CHECK_DATA: 1 # This enables `test_data_is_valid` test
   tags:
     - docker
 ...
 ```

 ## Support

-For any issue or support questions, please create an issue and we'll get back to you.
+For any issue or support questions, please create an issue, and we'll get back to you.

 If you wish to contribute, please raise a Pull Request.